lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 ## Base system
-### Installing the base components using Debian GNU/Linux
+### Installing the base components

-These instructions were tested on a minimal install of Debian GNU/Linux 5.0 (Lenny) and Debian GNU/Linux 6.0 (Squeeze).
-They might also work on Ubuntu.
-You might have to substitute `sudo su` for `su` because Ubuntu does not configure a root password, thus `su` would not work.

-1. Install libxslt, Cairo, MySQL client libraries, libxml2:
+Follow the instructions from the leihs Admin Guide for your platform (Debian or RPM-based distribution). *But instead of installing Ruby from your package manager in step 1, substitute this new step 1*.

+For Debian-based distros:

-        # apt-get install libxslt-dev libcairo2-dev libmysqlclient-dev libxml2-dev
+        # apt-get install curl make build-essential git libxslt-dev libcairo2-dev libmysqlclient-dev libxml2-dev

-2. Install the MySQL header files and the MySQL gem:

-        # apt-get install libmysqlclient15-dev make build-essential
-        # gem install mysql

-3. Install ImageMagick:

-        # apt-get install imagemagick libmagickwand-dev

-4. Optional: Speed boost thanks to memcached

-    You can install memcached in order to make leihs perform faster, especially for activities that require recalculations of item availability.
-Memcached can speed up the system by several orders of magnitude.

-        # apt-get install memcached

-    Don't forget to set ENABLE_MEMCACHED to "yes" in /etc/defaults/memcached

-### Installing the base components on RedHat Enterprise Linux, Fedora or CentOS

-The following instructions apply to most RPM-based distributions and were tested on CentOS 6.4.

-1. Install libxslt, Cairo, MySQL client libraries, libxml2, gcc and some required dependencies:
+For RPM-based distros:

-        # yum install wget gcc gcc-c++ libreadline-devel openssl-devel libxslt-devel libxml2-devel libxml2 mysql-devel cairo-devel
+        # yum install curl make git wget gcc gcc-c++ libreadline-devel openssl-devel libxslt-devel libxml2-devel libxml2 mysql-devel cairo-devel

-2. Install the MySQL header files and the MySQL gem:

-        # yum install mysql-server mysql gcc make ruby-devel
-        # gem install mysql

-3. Install ImageMagick:

-        # yum install ImageMagick ImageMagick-devel

-4. Optional: Speed boost thanks to memcached

-    You can install memcached in order to make leihs perform faster, especially for activities that require recalculations of item availability.
-Memcached can speed up the system by several orders of magnitude.

-        # yum install memcached
+Continue following the rest of the distribution-specific instructions from step 2 on until you get to the section "Installing the platform-independent components".
+Instead of following the Admin Guide, follow these steps:

-## Installing Sphinx
+## Installing the platform-independent components in a production situation

 Download and install Sphinx (a fulltext search system).
 In this example we also include libstemmer, a library that allows for word stem searching in various languages.
 We use version 0.9.9:

+        $ mkdir -p /root/software
-        $ cd /tmp
+        $ cd /root/software
         $ wget http://sphinxsearch.com/downloads/sphinx-0.9.9.tar.gz
         $ tar xvfz sphinx-0.9.9.tar.gz
         $ cd sphinx-0.9.9